Vivekanand-R/AI-Product-Framework/README.md

 Focus: Quality improvement and consistency.

-**29. Circular economy** An economic model designed to minimize waste and maximize resource use.
+**29. Economic Model** An economic model designed to minimize waste and maximize resource use.
 The aim is to create a closed-loop system that’s sustainable, cost-efficient, and better for the environment.
 Instead of the traditional “take–make–dispose” linear model, it focuses on: A core customer demand and business differentiator.

-            A. Apple (Electronics): A. Through its Apple Trade In program, old devices are refurbished, resold, or recycled for materials.
+            A. Smartphone Manufacturer (Electronics): A. Through its Trade In program, old devices are refurbished, resold, or recycled for materials.
 Differentiates by giving customers value back while keeping rare earth metals in circulation.
-            B. Renault (Automotive): Runs a plant in France dedicated to refurbishing engines, gearboxes, and batteries for resale.
+            B. Car Manufacturer (Automotive): Runs a plant in France dedicated to refurbishing engines, gearboxes, and batteries for resale.
-            C. Dell (Technology): Runs a closed-loop recycling program for computers, recovering plastics and metals from old devices to make new ones.
+            C. Famour Laptop Manufacturer (Technology): Runs a closed-loop recycling program for computers, recovering plastics and metals from old devices to make new ones.
-            D. Few Startup's desiging rockets that land and fly again.
-(EtherealX, iRocket, Radian Aerospace, Honda R&D etc.,)

 Customers benefit from safe e-waste disposal and greener product choices.